MicrosoftDocs/power-automate-docs/articles/dataverse/connect-to-other-environments.md

 For actions like **Add a row** that depend on the specific table schema from one environment, the schema won't be automatically retrieved when specifying the environment dynamically.
 The request must be manually created using the `LogicalCollectionName` of the table and the body for the request in JSON format, similar to a [Dataverse Web API request](/power-apps/developer/data-platform/webapi/create-entity-web-api).
 For example, **accounts** and  **{ "name": "Contoso Marketing" }**.

+## Best practices

+- For best performance, deploy flows using the Microsoft Dataverse connector to the same Power Platform environment as the data and apps they are connecting to.
+  - The Microsoft Dataverse connector in Power Automate is optimized to directly connect to Dataverse through a native integration when the Environment parameter is set to `(Current)`.
+  - When connecting to other environments, it connects through the [Power Platform connectors platform](/connectors/connectors).
+- Review recommended admin and governance practices around your [Power Platform environment strategy](/power-platform/guidance/adoption/environment-strategy) when planning solutions that connect to other environments, including staging flows in separate development, test, and production environments for specific business groups and applications.

 ## Limitations

 - Using instant flows with the Dataverse connection set to **Provided by run-only user** isn't supported yet.
 - The triggers **When a row is added, modified or deleted** and **When an action is performed** don't support the Environment parameter yet.
 - The actions to **Search rows** and **Perform a changeset** request don't have preview actions with the Environment parameter yet.

-## Best practices

-- For best performance, deploy flows using the Microsoft Dataverse connector to the same Power Platform environment as the data and apps they are connecting to.
-  - The Microsoft Dataverse connector in Power Automate is optimized to directly connect to Dataverse through a native integration when the Environment parameter is set to `(Current)`.
-  - When connecting to other environments, it connects through the [Power Platform Connectors platform](/connectors/connectors).
-- Review recommended admin and governance practices around your [Power Platform environment strategy](/power-platform/guidance/adoption/environment-strategy) when planning solutions that connect to other environments, including staging flows in separate development, test, and production environments for specific business groups and applications.